-1. Project Proposal Form Signature Page - The signature page of the completed Project Proposal Form should be printed and signed by the same Authorized Representative identified in the submitted resolution (see Appendix E) and then scanned and uploaded to SOAR as an attachment.
+Project Proposal Form Signature Page - The signature page of the completed Project Proposal Form should be printed and signed by the Authorized Representative to be identified in the resolution which will be submitted in Step 3 (see Appendix E).
+The completed, signed signature page should be scanned and uploaded to SOAR as an attachment.